Why Corey Gamble Is Apparently Not Beloved By The Kardashians

 Is The Family Worried About Gamble And Money?

-While Kris Jenner doesn’t quite have Kylie money, that we know of, the matriarch of the family is sitting on an estimated $60 million, according to Harper’s Bazaar, thanks to KUWTK and the percentages she makes from her daughters’ earnings as their manager.
-Gamble, is no slouch compared to most of us, with an estimated net worth of $2.5 million, according to Celebrity Net Worth.
+While Kris Jenner doesn’t quite have Kylie money, that we know of, the matriarch of the family is sitting on an estimated $60 million USD, according to Harper’s Bazaar, thanks to KUWTK and the percentages she makes from her daughters’ earnings as their manager.
+Gamble, is no slouch compared to most of us, with an estimated net worth of $2.5 million USD, according to Celebrity Net Worth.
 His income reportedly came from working with Braun, and presumably from regular appearances on KUWTK.

 Advertisement